vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 - **must** see [status](https://docs.vega.xyz/docs/mainnet/graphql/enums/order-status) of the order
   - `Active​`
     - how much of the order is filled / remains unfilled
-    - how close the mark price is my order
+    - how close the mark price is to my order
     - if this order is filled at the limit price what would my what effect would it have on realized PnL
     - I may want to edit or cancel this order
   - `Expired​`
     - When did it expire
     - How much was filled / remaining
   - `Cancelled​`
     - What canceled it?
-This generally means that it was canceled by the user but there may be exceptions (TODO Documentation needed)
+When did I cancel it TODO double check that "cancelled" only comes from user action
   - `Stopped​`
-    - What stopped it (e.g. was it because an [FOC](9001-DATA-data_display.md#time-in-force) that was not filled)
+    - What stopped it (e.g. was it because an [FOC](9001-DATA-data_display.md#time-in-force) that was not filled, or because of margin availability)
   - `Filled​`
     - What was the average fill price I got for this order
   - `Rejected​`
-    - Why was this order rejected
+    - Why was this order rejected (show `rejectedReason`)
   - `PartiallyFilled​`
-    - how much was filled before the order was canceled)
+    - how much was filled before the order was canceled
     - what was the average fill price I got for this order
   - `Parked​`
-    - Why is the market currently in auction TODO find out what happens to the limit orders in the orders API when market is in auction
+    - Why is the market currently in auction
+    - link to pegged shape (see bellow) TODO find out what happens to the limit orders in the orders API when market is in auction

 - **must** see what [market](9001-DATA-data_display.md#market) an order is related to (either code, ID or name, preferable name)
   - **should** see what the status is of the market (particularly if it is not "normal")